Alternative to Morse-Novikov Theory for closed 1-form (I): Introduction

-The tameness of $\omega,$ which means of the lift $f^\omega$ of omega, as described in section \ref {S2} and the fact that the group $\Gamma-$ defined by the form $\omega$ appears as a subgroup of $\mathbb R$ make the approach described in sections 6 and 7 of \cite {B} \footnote {initiated in \cite {BH}} applicable.
-Ultimately this leads to the finite configuration $\boldsymbol \delta^\omega_r$ and $\boldsymbol \gamma^\omega_r$ of points in $\mathbb R$ and $\mathbb R_+$ rather than $\mathbb C$ and $\mathbb C\setminus 0.$ These configurations refine and implicitly recover the Novikov complex (associated to a Morse closed differential 1-form) up to isomorphism.
 To prove our result we consider in section \ref{S3} an apparently new definition of Novikov-Betti numbers based on the lifts of $\omega$ and verify in section \ref{S6} that this definition is equivalent to the standard ones (cf. \cite {F} for definitions).
 We are unaware if it already exists in literature.

 For the configurations $\boldsymbol \delta_r^\omega$ and $\boldsymbol \gamma^\omega_r$ one can prove a stability property and a Poincar\'e duality property similar to Theorems 1.3 and 1.5 in \cite {BH} and, in view of the stability property of the assignment $\omega \rightsquigarrow \boldsymbol \gamma^\omega_r$ (cf. Theorem \ref{TS}), show that the configurations $\boldsymbol \delta^{\omega}_r$ can be actually defined for any TC1-form, not necessary tame.
 It also can be refined in the spirit of \cite {B1}and \cite {B2} to an assignment with values $\kappa[\Gamma]-$modules but we are not interested in this aspect nor in its implications at this time.